Multimodal Representation Alignment for Cross-modal Information Retrieval: Related Work

+The success of VLMs hinges on contrastive learning~\cite{vlmsurvey}, a paradigm initially developed to learn invariant mappings in single-modality datasets.
+Early contrastive methods like~\cite{contrastivelearning} paired data points using prior knowledge (e.g., class labels) and measured similarity via Euclidean distance between representations in a "vanilla" contrastive loss framework.
 This foundation evolved with CPC~\cite{infonce}, which introduced InfoNCE, a contrastive loss based on unnormalized cross-entropy using cosine similarity.
 InfoNCE maximizes mutual information between latent representations by treating the task as a classification problem over positive and negative pairs.
 Building on this, MoCo~\cite{moco} proposed a momentum-based framework: a query encoder is trained via backpropagation, while a key encoder is updated via exponential moving averages (EMA).
 MoCo maintains a dynamic queue of encoded keys from previous batches, enabling efficient sampling of negatives for InfoNCE.
 Crucially, gradients only update the query encoder, decoupling training stability from batch size.
 SimCLR~\cite{simclr} further simplified contrastive learning by relying solely on in-batch negatives.
 It replaced Euclidean distance with cosine similarity in a normalized, temperature-scaled InfoNCE loss, emphasizing the importance of strong data augmentations.
 Unlike MoCo, SimCLR requires large batches to sample sufficient negatives but achieves competitive performance with minimal architectural complexity.
 Diverging from explicit negative sampling, BYOL~\cite{byol} introduced a bootstrapping approach.
 An online network learns to predict the output of a slowly evolving target network (updated via EMA) using mean squared error.
 By eliminating negative pairs entirely, BYOL avoids collapse through asymmetric architectures and momentum updates, demonstrating that contrastive learning can thrive without explicit negatives.